Glen Canyon Dam Long-Term Experimental and Management Plan EIS

 Getting Involved in the LTEMP EIS

-The public comment period for the DEIS closed on May 9, 2016.
-Members of the public have an opportunity to read the DEIS and related documents, read the FEIS when it is published, and learn about the EIS on this website.
+The FEIS was published on October 7, 2016.
+There are no more public comment opportunities, however, members of the public have an opportunity to read the FEIS and related documents, read the ROD when it is published, and learn about the EIS on this website.